smart-mobile-software/arisedocs/docs/source/ios.rst

     #import <Arise/Arise.h>

+The default value will only be printed if the application has never succeeded to connect to the server.
+We recommend to set the default value to the same value as your variation A value.

 5. Record events
 ----------------

 Now that you have setup your application for testing, you will need to record views and conversion events.
-You need to pass the experiment name as a parameter to associate the events with an experiment.
+You need to provide the experiment name as a parameter to associate the events with an experiment.

 Record a view: